donkuri/japanese-resources/README.md

   - [Textractor](https://github.com/Artikash/Textractor) - A text hooker to help you use Yomitan with visual novels.

 - Immersion advice
   - [Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/) - A collection of thoughts on immersion to help people get into it.
-Written by yours truly.
+Written by [kuri](https://github.com/donkuri/).
   - [How to immerse](https://learnjapanese.moe/guide/#27-how-to-immerse) - A discussion on immersion and how best to do it.
 Written by shoui.

+- Recommendations
+  - [Japanese media recommendations](https://docs.google.com/spreadsheets/d/1w42HEKEu2AzZg9K7PI0ma9ICmr2qYEKQ9IF4XxFSnQU/edit?gid=1999205540#gid=1999205540) - A Japanese media recommendation spreadsheet listing various along with a difficulty description.
+Managed by [kuri](https://github.com/donkuri/).
+  - [Japanese recs](https://donkuri.github.io/learn-japanese/recs/) - A page listing media recommendations.
+Written by [kuri](https://github.com/donkuri).

 - Miscellaneous
   [jimaku.cc](https://jimaku.cc/) - A website with many different subtitles for anime.